Introduction

 Sealing your concrete pavers will also play an important role in how long they last.
 Done regularly, it can double its lifetime which is a long time already.
 If you don’t like replacing your pavers every 10-20 years, seal them to last for a far longer time.

 Ordinary store brand sealers won’t last as long as sealers manufactured by a company that specializes only in paver sealers.
-Lower quality concrete paver sealers can turn white and cloudy.
+Lower quality concrete paver sealers can turn white and cloudy, detracting from the overall appearance of your paved area.

 The process of sealing concrete pavers is not difficult; however, a company certified by the concrete paver sealer manufacturer is your best bet.
 They have been educated and certified in the products and the process, and have generally installed a variety of paver sealing jobs.